cap-sized/capport/README.md

 Used by source tasks to share client connection details.

-Note: unlike in the previous design, the clients should no longer be shared between subtransforms
+Note: unlike in the previous design, the clients should no longer be shared between stages

 ```yml